terencezl/pydass_vasp/tutorials/index.md

 matplotlib customization.
 Have a look at my config file `ipython.py`.
 Just copy it all, or make your own changes, and place it under `~/.ipython/profile_default/startup/` for Mac OS X and Linux, and next time you go into the interpreter, the lines will be executed.
 For Windows, in command line prompt type in `ipython profile locate`.
-This would be the equivalent part of `~/.ipython/profile_default` for the location in Mac OS X and Linux.
+What gets returned would be the equivalent part of `~/.ipython/profile_default` for the location in Mac OS X and Linux.

 Here is my configuration file.